fromtimo/CleanLock/README.md

 # 🇺🇸 English

+# CleanLock

+**Temporary input lock for cleaning your MacBook.**

+CleanLock is a small native macOS menu bar utility that temporarily blocks keyboard input, clicks, taps, and drag events while you wipe your MacBook keyboard, trackpad, or screen.

+It is not a system cleaner or file cleanup tool.
+CleanLock simply creates a safe temporary mode where your Mac does not react to accidental input, while the dark overlay makes dust, fingerprints, and smudges easier to see.

+To exit, hold the left and right Command keys for 3 seconds.

 ## What Is CleanLock

-CleanLock is a small native macOS menu bar utility that temporarily blocks keyboard input and trackpad clicks while you clean your MacBook.
+**CleanLock** is a small native macOS menu bar utility that temporarily blocks input so you can safely wipe your MacBook keyboard, trackpad, or screen.

-It dims the screen, blocks accidental input, and lets you exit cleaning mode by holding the left and right Command keys for 3 seconds.
+The app blocks keyboard input, clicks, taps, and drag events, dims the screen, and exits the mode when you hold the left and right Command keys for 3 seconds.

+CleanLock does not clean anything by itself.
+It simply prevents macOS from reacting to accidental input while you clean your MacBook manually.

 ## Installation